Coptic Catholic Church: Beginnings

-Ever since the end of the Council of Chalcedon in the 5th Century and the official secession of the Coptic Church from the Church of Rome, the Catholic Church has attempted to achieve reunion with the Copts in Egypt multiple times.
-During the Council of Florence in 1442, the Coptic delegates present were persuaded to agree to a reunion with the Papacy in Rome, although the Coptic populace was opposed to the idea, and the union did not take effect.
-More failed attempts at reunion were undertaken by Coptic delegates in 1560 and 1582.
+Since the Council of Chalcedon in the 5th century and the official separation of the Coptic Church from the Western Christian and Eastern Orthodox churches, the Catholic Church has attempted to achieve reunion with the Copts in Egypt many times.
+During the Council of Florence in 1442, the Coptic delegates present agreed to a reunion with the papacy in Rome, but the Coptic populace was opposed to the idea, and the union did not take effect.
+Further failed attempts at reunion were undertaken by Coptic delegates in 1560 and 1582.

 In the 17th century, at the behest of Pope Urban VIII, Catholic missionaries (primarily Franciscans) started to come to Egypt.
-In 1630, a number of missions of the Capuchin Order were founded in the Levant by Joseph of Paris, which included Cairo.
-Although the mission in Cairo initially faced setbacks, tensions with the local Coptic priesthood were minimized with the arrival of Capuchin priest Agathangelo of Vendome to the city in 1633.
+In 1630, a number of missions of the Capuchin Order were founded in the Levant by Joseph of Paris, including in Cairo.
+Although the mission in Cairo initially faced setbacks, tensions with the local Coptic priesthood were eased following the arrival of the Capuchin priest Agathangelo of Vendôme in 1633.

 Initial relations between Catholics and Copts in Egypt were poor.
-One Coptic councellor in 1637 referred to the Roman Church in Egypt as "a brothel".
+One Coptic councilor in 1637 referred to the Roman Church in Egypt as "a brothel".
 Attempts to excommunicate Catholic offenders in the city were seemingly fruitless.
 Agathangelo would later be hanged as a martyr in Ethiopia by order of the Ethiopian king in 1638, and the mission in Cairo would start to decline.

-The Jesuits came in 1675.
-In 1713, the Coptic Patriarch of Alexandria again submitted to Rome but, as in 1442, the union was not of long duration.